 The Cluster Subdivision Overlay District, is hereby established.
 Cluster subdivisions are residential developments which offer an alternative to traditional subdivision design, with the principle purpose being to encourage open space in medium density residential districts.
 Cluster subdivisions shall be designed using a site planning technique that concentrates buildings and structures to the most buildable areas of a site in order to preserve the remaining area as open space for recreation and preservation of significant site features.
 Reductions below the minimums otherwise required by the UDO for lot area, lot width, and setbacks are allowed within a CSO, and such reductions are only permissible within a CSO.
 By preserving open space, a cluster subdivision will provide another tool by which the County shall preserve its rural character.
 Cluster subdivisions are permitted in moderate density single family residential districts, specifically, Medium Residential District.
-Cluster subdivision requires submission of a Development Agreement (see UDO 9.2.18).
+Cluster subdivisions are not permitted in any other zoning districts.
+Development of a Cluster Subdivision requires submission of a Development Agreement (see UDO 9.2.18).
 (Ord.
 No. 2019-1623, 12.9.19) The following general provisions apply to the Cluster Subdivision Overlay District: